franaln/PhotonMetAnalysis/README.md

 ## Code

-* lib/: python libraries used by scripts.
+* lib:  python libraries used by scripts.
 Most of the "magic" is in "miniutils.py"
-* scripts/: get_yields.py, get_cutflow.py, draw.py, sphistograms.py and HistFitter scripts
+* scripts: get_yields.py, get_cutflow.py, draw.py, sphistograms.py and HistFitter scripts
-* macros/: some c++ macros (to run over mini ntuples faster...)
+* macros: some c++ macros (to run over mini ntuples faster...)
+* config: configuration of samples, binning, style, ...

 ## Install HistFitter